 Car accidents can cause a wide range of complex injuries and medical conditions.
 Common injuries include herniated disks, traumatic brain injuries, fractures, and broken bones.
 Some of the most common injuries occur to the neck and back.
 In medical terminology, the location of neck and back injuries are referred to as the cervical, lumbar, and thoracic spine.

 Sometimes injuries are serious enough and may require surgical repair.
 High speed collisions, accidents with pedestrians, motorcycle accidents, and drunk driving accident cases often result in severe or even catastrophic injuries such as a traumatic brain injury, closed head injury, spinal cord injury, paralysis, and in some cases wrongful death.

 Over the years we have seen many unfortunate injury cases but our car accident attorneys in Miami have also been able to help our client's get justice too.
+When people ask to find a car accident lawyer near me, we are there.
 At Gerson & Schwartz P.A. our lawyers are committed to helping injury victims recover damages to rebuild their lives.Car Accident Negligence and Injury Claims Under Florida Law

 To be eligible for compensation from a driver who caused a crash, injury victims need to show that driver was negligent.
 This means a failure to drive safely.
 Every motor vehicle operator has a legal duty to drive with reasonable care and in a way that does not put others at risk of injury.
 The harmful conduct does not need to be intentional.